-- The Scottish governments spends £1,200 more per resident per year than the rest of the UK but taxes £400 less per person.
+- The Scottish government spends £1,200 more per resident per year than the rest of the UK but taxes £400 less per person.
 The British government makes up much of the difference.
 Without that subsidy, Scotland would need to either cut public spending or raise taxes — or more likely both.

 - Scottish nationalists argue oil revenues, which now flow to London, could plug the hole.
-But those have fallen from around £10 billion per year between 2005 and 2012 to under £1 billion as a result of low global oil prices.
+But those have fallen from around £10 billion per year between 2005 and 2012 to under £1 billion as a result of low oil prices.

 - An independent Scotland’s defense would amount to little.

 - The process of joining the EU as an independent nation could take several years.
 Scotland would need to adopt the euro.

 - Rejoining NATO could be quicker, since there are fewer conditions and the alliance needs Scotland to be able to close the GIUK gap.
 But there would still be a period during which Scotland would be formally without allies.